 Q: I hope to re-open my business over the summer, based on CDC recommendations and Governor Baker’s guidance.
+I looked at the Common Mistakes when valuing a company.
 In March, I furloughed most of my employees.
 I am concerned that one employee, who is part-time, will not want to return.
 She may be earning more in unemployment compensation than she was making (and will make) for my company.
 What can I do?

 A: I think all of us are looking forward to the gradual and safe return to work.
 It may not look exactly like “normal” for a while though.